 Smaller social commerce apps such as ‘Little Red Book’ and ‘Mad Hatter’ are also growing with social networking being combined with e-commerce in a whole new way, users like to share images and reviews of their purchases on these Apps.
 We are witnessing a more diverse array of applications than before.
 ‘Chinese Meitu’ is another example, it is a photo editing app for Chinese women to beautify their selfies.
 More than 450 million users are now registered, a new platform nobody saw coming.

 - More information on this Article

 WeChat develops its services for consumers

-The fascination and focus on WeChat is largely warranted.
-It is now the most innovative, forward thinking social network in the world, it offers a host of services that have become essential in the users everyday life, it’s 850 million users is testament to that.
+The fascination and focus on WeChat are largely warranted.
+It is now the most innovative, forward thinking social network in the world, it offers a host of services that have become essential in the users’ everyday life, it’s 850 million users is a testament to that.

 The growth of its ‘micro stores’ is a big trend for 2017.
 I was recently at a craft market in Shanghai and everyone directed me to their WeChat store to browse and pay.
 These are essentially ‘mini commerce sites’ hosted by the platform, they are linked to the e-wallet service for instant payment at the touch of a screen.
 It’s a sign that E-commerce and social media are coming together in unique ways this year.

 Consumers boost smaller companies around the globe